 Most enterprises and non-profit organizations prefer to adopt cloud services as an essential aspect of their IT strategy.
-Infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS) are three core service models of the cloud computing market.
+Infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS) are the three core service models of the cloud computing market.
 In the last decade, the growing use of cloud computing has become a trend.
-Yet, some companies are still hesitant to trust their business data in any cloud app.
+Yet, some companies still hesitate to trust their business data in any cloud app.
 These days, Google Cloud Platform (GCP), IBM, Microsoft, and Amazon Web Services (AWS) are prominent players in the competitive market.
 Here, a quick discussion on AWS vs GCP will help readers understand which cloud computing service matters the most for your business goals.

 Market share of AWS and GCP players

 Cloud computing explains the use of remote server networking to store, manage, and process data.
 According to a global data research firm Statista, cloud computing generated 300+ billion US dollars in revenue in 2020 as a segment of IT services.
 It also declares that Amazon Web Services retained about 33 percent share of the cloud infrastructure service market in the 2nd quarter of 2021.
 AWS has been capturing around 1/3rd share of the total market size for the last five years.
 On the other hand, it is Google Cloud that takes 10 percent of the full market share.

 Based on the above-shared statistics, Amazon Web Services has established itself as a market leader in cloud infrastructure.
 Moreover, the profit ratio of AWS is far ahead of its global competitors, including GCP and Microsoft.
 AWS earned $39 billion in global cloud infrastructure service revenues in the first quarter of 2021.

 KEY DIFFERENCE: Google Cloud Vs AWS